capport-wg/7710bis/README.md

    TLS, the captive portal operator can attempt to reassure the user that the captive portal is not malicious.

-5. Acknowledgements
+6. Acknowledgements

    This document is a -bis of RFC7710.
 Thanks to all of the original authors (Warren Kumari, Olafur Gudmundsson, Paul Ebersman, Steve Sheng), and original contributors.

-Kumari & Kline          Expires January 16, 2019                [Page 6]

-Internet-Draft             DHCP Captive-Portal                 July 2018

    Also thanks to the CAPPORT WG for all of the discussion and improvements.

-6. Normative References
+7. Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119,